 Section 2 more formally and technically introduces how VO-DML is relevant to the IVOA from a Data Integration perspective.
-Section 3 describes the contents of this specification and some non-normative aspects, while Section 4 contains the normative part of this specification.
-Section 5 contains guidelines for the proper data modeling process in the IVOA, endorsed by the IVOA Data Modeling Working Group.
+Section 3 describes the contents of this specification and some non-normative aspects.
+Section 4 contains the first normative part of this specification, describing the details of the modelling language.
+Section 5 describes a special data model, named 'ivoa', that predefines a number of standard primitive types and some types representing IVOA-like quantities (value with unit).
+All other IVOA data models SHOULD use this model, as it allows one to have a consistent set of the types at the leaves of the type definition hierarchies.
+Section 6 contains guidelines for the proper data modeling process in the IVOA, endorsed by the IVOA Data Modeling Working Group.

-&lt;sup>1 http://en.wikipedia.org/wiki/Standard\data\model
+1 http://en.wikipedia.org/wiki/Standard_data_model